prawana-perera/react-mobx-typescript/readme.md

 * MobX
 * TypeScript
 * WebPack
-* React Hot Loader and WebPack Dev Server
+* React Hot Loader 3 with WebPack Dev Server
+* josn-server to easily mock back-end API calls
 * TBA - more as I learn and use them

 # Setup